realworldocaml/book/en/command-line-parsing.md

 let () = Command.run command
 ```

 There are several other transformations you can do on anonymous arguments.
 We've shown you `maybe`, and you can also obtain lists of arguments or supply default values.
+Try altering the example above to take a list of files and output checksums for all of them,
+just as the `md5` command does.

 Anonymous argument   OCaml type
 ------------------   ----------